 Community engagement.
 Community organizers aimed to encourage residents, especially older adults, to get vaccinated.
 Community engagement not only provided health education for target groups but also organized residents to make appointments and provided transport to vaccination sites, including community health service centers, centers for disease control (CDCs), hospitals, and clinics.

 Organization involvement.
 Organizations, including institutes, enterprises, schools, and companies, were among the best promoters of health education.
-Their activities included mobilization meetings, posting of information on websites, and announcements on public boards.
+Their activities included mobilization meetings, posting information on websites, and announcements on public boards.
 To expedite vaccination, for example, organizations scheduled their workers’ shots in the workplace.

 Vaccinations are one of the most widely accepted preventive services in the PRC.
 Vulnerable populations such as elderly adults and people with underlying chronic diseases need them most.
 In March 2021, Beijing became the first city to vaccinate those 60 years and older.
 However, the elderly vaccination rate is lower than in Europe, the United States, and other Asian countries because elderly Chinese know less about vaccination and are more hesitant to get vaccinated.
 Awareness of COVID-19 vaccines must be raised and public confidence in vaccines heightened.
 Take what Beijing authorities did as an example: